ZaymonFC/Zaymon.dev/content/blog/Humanise-your-match-statements-with-types/index.md

 title: Humanise your match statements with types in fsharp
 date: "2019-04-16T10:00:00+1000"
 author: Zaymon Foulds-Cook
-description: Something something
+description: Exploring the application of single use types to enhance the readability of match expressions.
 ---

 ### The Problem
 I've been programming in fsharp for a little over 3 months.
-I've noticed a repeating pattern when it comes to using booleans in match statements.
+I've noticed a repeating struggle when it comes to matching on multiple variables or expressions in match statements.

 ```fsharp
 let deleteUser